 Let’s take Morocco as an example of one of Instagram’s darlings.
 There’s no doubting that Morocco is one of the most photogenic countries I’ve traveled to: it’s pretty much Instagram crack.
 I see the same barrage of photos: cute outfits with a Blue City backdrop, camels winding paths through the Sahara as the sun sets, ornate doors left and right.

-But I remember what a struggle traveling as a female in Morocco was for me: the constant sexualizing comments, how locals refused to give directions (in English or French) in hopes of squeezing a buck out of me, the uncomfortable night in the Sahara that felt dangerously close to approaching sexual assault.
+But I remember what a struggle traveling as a female in Morocco was for me: the constant sexualizing comments, how locals refused to give directions (in English or French) in hopes of squeezing a buck out of me, the uncomfortable night in the Sahara where I woke up to my guide just inches from my face while I slept, when I felt dangerously close to the situation approaching sexual assault.

 And then I think of all the whimsical photos taken in the same places where I struggled so hard with no context given.
 While I don’t doubt that people can have – and have had – different, very positive experiences in Morocco, I also am fairly confident that their photos don’t tell the whole story.

 Mine didn’t.
-It wasn’t until I sat down and poured my heart out to my blog that I felt like I had actually told the true story of Morocco.
+It wasn’t until I sat down and poured my heart out to my blog that I felt like I had actually told the true story of Morocco, good and bad.
 But someone looking at my photos would have thought that everything was just magical.

-I’m writing this from Canggu, Bali — which I love dearly.
+I’m writing this from Canggu, Bali — which is undeniably beautiful.
 But I can’t help but notice how what used to be a sleepy seaside village is now basically an Instagram playground.
 Add a colorful wall with a dreamy saying and bam — busy every day.
 Add a swing, and bam — Instagrammable.
 I’ve literally been told at one restaurant here, before I had even looked at the menu, that I need to spend a minimum amount to take photographs.
 I fully intended to order a meal (and I did), but this experience really rubbed me the wrong way.